hacdias/hacdias.com/content/categories/writings/_index.md

   - /fragments/
 ---

-✏️ These are my blog posts.
+✏️ Attempts at putting down thoughts.
 Visit the [archive](/writings/archive/) for an yearly overview.
 {.box}